NguyenIconAI/logspullerservice/README.md

 make benchmark-test
 ```

-The test will prepare an apache access.log files with random information and get the last 1000 lines with filter.
+The test will prepare an apache access.log file with random information and get the last 1000 lines with filter.
 The file sizes is vary from 10MB to 5GB.

 ```
 	{SizeInMB: 10},   // 10MB